Trade directory · Huntsville metro · Alabama

 Inspection Schedule

-Rough-in inspection before covering work, final inspection before energizing.
-Schedule inspections 24 hours in advance with Huntsville Building Services.
-Failed inspections require re-inspection fee of $75.
+Rough-in inspection before covering wiring, final inspection before energizing.
+Schedule inspections 24 hours in advance through Huntsville Building Services.
+Failed inspections require re-inspection fee.

 §4